 I'm a Mathematician, Lawyer and Philosopher.

-Currently, I work as a PhD candidate in the research group of Ulle Endriss at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam (funding: NWO Vici Project on Collective Information).
+Currently, I am a research assistant in the research group of Ulle Endriss at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam (funding: NWO Vici Project on Collective Information).

-Since April 2019: PhD Candidate at the Institute for Logic, Language & Computation (ILLC) at the University of Amsterdam.
+Since April 2019: Research assistant at the Institute for Logic, Language & Computation (ILLC) at the University of Amsterdam.

 2017-2018: Completed the MSc in Applicable Mathematics (with distinction) at the London School of Economics and Political Science (LSE).

-Paper Presentation: National Sovereignty: Conceptualising an Essentially Contested Concept, Dutch Constitutional Law Conference on Globalization as a Challenge to National Sovereignty, December 15, 2017, Maatsricht University.
+Paper Presentation: National Sovereignty: Conceptualising an Essentially Contested Concept, Dutch Constitutional Law Conference on Globalization as a Challenge to National Sovereignty, December 15, 2017, Maastricht University.